 All members of our residency faculty are seasoned clinicians with 10+ years of experience and a passion for oncologic rehabilitation.
 All our faculty mentors are committed to providing supportive mentorship to foster professional development and critical thinking, and to developing clinical specialists.

-CeCe Fernandez has been practicing as a physical therapist for over 15 years.
-She specializes in hematological disorders and stem cell transplantation, while also working with various oncological diagnoses throughout the hospital.
-She has collaborated with various teams focusing on program development for inclusion of physical therapy in all populations, but her passion and current research areas include the use of prehabilitation in surgical oncology and stem cell transplant population.
+CeCe Fernandez has been practicing as a physical therapist for over 15 years and is the manager of the Department of Physical Therapy at City of Hope.
+She specializes in treating hematological disorders and stem cell transplantation while also working with various oncological diagnoses throughout the hospital.
+In addition, she has collaborated with multiple teams focusing on program development to include physical therapy in all populations.
+Still, her passion and current research areas include prehabilitation in surgical oncology and the stem cell transplant population.

 Lisa McManus has been a practicing physical therapist for 28 years.
 For the last 15 years, she has dedicated herself to rehabilitation of those suffering from the effects of cancer and its treatment at City of Hope.
 She specializes in hematological diagnoses, as well as stem cell transplants.
 Having advanced training in neurologic rehabilitation and pelvic floor physical therapy has allowed her to transition to the outpatient department at City of Hope.
 Here she has been able to assist in the development of a pelvic health program.
 She has also participated as a guest lecturer at area universities on the subject of cancer rehab.